 facing black Americans today are not the result of racism, but rather the legacy of

-3. A Conflict of Visions: Ideological Origins of Political Struggles:
+cultural patterns that originated in the South. - A Conflict of Visions: Ideological Origins of Political Struggles:

 This book explores the fundamental differences between the liberal and conservative worldviews.